LaStepa/lastepa.github.io/_posts/2022-02-17-twresources.md

 [I'd Rather Be Writing - Documenting APIs: A guide for technical writers and engineers](https://idratherbewriting.com/learnapidoc/) // Full course to learn how to document APIs

 # GitHub
-[Video: GitHub for Documentation, by Rhonda Glennon](https://youtu.be/812E14gFgb4) // Introduction to GitHub tailored to documentation specialists
+[Video: GitHub for Documentation, by Rhonda Glennon](https://youtu.be/812E14gFgb4) // Introduction to GitHub tailored to documentarians
+[GitHub as a Landing Page, by Lorna Jane Mitchell](https://youtu.be/fXMN4X9B8Rg) // Basics and best practices for using GitHub for documentation

+# Common Tools
+The list is free, but the tools aren't!
+[OxygenXML](https://www.oxygenxml.com) // Arguably the most popular XML authoring tool
+[Arbortext](https://www.ptc.com/en/products/arbortext) // XML authoring tool frequently used in industrial engineering and defense industries